North Korean Postal Service: History

+Background

 As with much of North Korea, internal information regarding the Postal Service is difficult to come by and what is learned usually comes from stories of North Korean defectors, the limited number of international business activities and a handful of North Korean research institutes.

+As reported by Minju Chosun in 1947, the staff of Ch'ongjin Post Office and Haeju Post Office were commended by the 20th Presidium of the Supreme People's Assembly of the DPRK for their contributions to advancing people's economic, political and cultural causes.

+As of 15 May 1952, the Central Post Office of North Korea was the only government building remaining intact and standing in the area, and it was then housed in a private residence with an iron-plated roof.
+It was relocated in June.

 Prior to the famine in the 1990s, the telegram service usually took less than a week and the government provided bicycles to the offices to ensure delivery.
 However, during the famine (also called the "Arduous March"), postal delivery became more and more sporadic due to food, electricity and fuel shortages.
 In some cases it took over a month for a letter to be sent from the north of the country to Pyongyang, which is only a few hundred kilometres away and, at times, it is rumoured that postal train employees would burn the letters in order to keep warm.

 In 1992, all higher-level officials were fired, with the minister and vice-minister and their families being arrested and sent to prison camps for embezzlement, and wasting funds buying worn out fibre optic-producing equipment from the UK.

 Since 1993, there has been a fibre optic telephone service available in places, which residents call the "light telephone".
 This has reduced the reliance of citizens on telegrams and letters.